Elrond ERD (ERD) Price Hits $0.0195 on Exchanges

 Elrond ERD Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Elrond ERD directly using US dollars.
-Investors seeking to trade Elrond ERD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Elrond ERD directly using US dollars.
+Investors seeking to acquire Elrond ERD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Elrond ERD using one of the exchanges listed above.

 Receive News & Updates for Elrond ERD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Elrond ERD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.